silshack/fall2013/_posts/lho/2013-09-19-Leslies-Coding-Bat-Post.md

 categories: post
 ---

 This is my CodingBat post!
 It was awesome to realize that I am MUCH better at Python than Java.
-Thank God for that.

 <img src="http://i.imgur.com/ARaIsuW.png">